HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 Our client had been analysing their customer feedback, and one thing in particular came up a number of times.

-Their customers are aware that they have a great range of competitively priced products in the clothing section, but have said they are struggling to find the products they are looking for on the website.
+Their customers are aware that they have a great range of competitively priced products in the clothing section but have said they are struggling to find the products they are looking for on the website.

 They are often buying much more expensive products, and then later finding out that our client actually stocked a very similar, but lower-priced alternative.